Utah Admin. Code R315-261-1084 - Air Emission Standards for Tanks and Containers - Standards: Tanks

 R315-261-1089(b).

-stores or treats the hazardous secondary material shall visually inspect the
+person that stores or treats the hazardous secondary material shall visually

-external floating roof in accordance with the following requirements:
+inspect the external floating roof in accordance with the requirements in

 (A) The floating roof and its closure devices